ilgooz/handbook/employees/README.md

 - **10%** of the bonus **30 months** later

 ::: tip
-Bonuses can be accumulated cumulative every semesters.
+Bonuses can be accumulated every 6 months.
 :::

 This distribution is also depending on the [Algorithmic Token Distribution (ATD)](/token/#algorithmic-token-distribution) and should follow its rules.